In parnership with explore.org, you can watch puffins, razorbills, terns, and ospreys find mates, build nests, socialize, and raise their chicks.

 Watch the action 24/7 when the cams are in season in the Spring and Summer months.

-Rachel, our resident female Osprey, was named in honor of Rachel Carson, who brought attention to the impact of the pesticide DDT to wildlife.
-CLICK HERE to read Steve Kress's blog about Rachel Carson and the osprey named after her.
-The saga of Rachel and Steve continues, as Hog Island's most famous Osprey pair have returned.
-Be sure to stay tuned for what happens next!
+Rachel, our resident female Osprey at Hog Island, was named in honor of Rachel Carson, who brought attention to the impact of the pesticide DDT to wildlife.
+You may be interested to read Steve Kress's blog in the Huffington Post.
+It is about Rachel Carson and the osprey named after her.
+The saga of Hog Island Ospreys Rachel and Steve (plus their offspring and occasionally other Ospreys) continues, as Hog Island's most famous Osprey pair returneach year.
+Be sure to tune in to find out what happens next!

 Also visit the AUDUBON OSPREY BOAT HOUSE CAM, which sits on the mainland atop the Audubon boat house.

 The PUFFIN LOAFING LEDGE CAM overlooks a puffin loafing area at Seal Island NWR where Audubon’s Project Puffin operates a summer field station.
 The Seal Island puffins were decimated by excessive hunting in 1887.
 Project Puffin restored a puffin nesting colony using methods first developed at Eastern Egg Rock.
 Nearly 1,000 puffin chicks from Newfoundland were hand-reared and released at Seal Island between 1984 and 1989.
 Now, more than 500 pairs nest at the island.
 Watch the puffins and their relatives the razorbills and murres that now frequent Seal Island.
 Also view the AUDUBON PUFFIN CAM - BOULDER BERM, which shows puffins coming and going, sometimes with food, to their nests.